It’s tuesday again and you know what that means. More hot stuff!

 Or, should you wish to drizzle it onto fish, meat or even salad, Flying Goose’s squirty nozzle gives you excellent control over both the quantity you add and how it’s placed.

 And, while its heat is higher than I expected, its not too hot for any of these uses.
-Its 20% chilli content only gives it slightly higher than medium burn that I would call the low end of my
+Its 20% chilli content only gives it slightly higher than normal burn that I would call the low end of my

 All in all, I’m far more impressed than I thought I would be and would thoroughly recommend this to anyone who likes sriracha or garlic mayonnaise.